-This is a staple and you find it everywhere.
-It’s generally inexpensive and you can get it in so many formats from hand-made artisinal to mass-produced powdered mix varieties.
+Lemonade is a staple and you find it everywhere.
+It’s generally inexpensive and you can get it in so many formats from hand-made artisanal to mass-produced powdered mix varieties.
 I only ever tasted ones that were delicious.
 It’s not like the fizzy clear lemonade we know here.
 This is made from lemons, and it quenches your thirst better than anything else I can think of.

-I have had a philosophy over the past two decades to try not ingest calories in a liquid format.
-Obviously this doesn’t apply to wine and other boozy drinks.
-Its been my way of trying to limit the number of potentially fat causing particles allowed into my body.
-So I live on water, and sugar-free drinks (in general).
+I have had a philosophy over the past two decades to try not to ingest calories in a liquid format.
+Obviously, this doesn’t apply to wine and other boozy drinks.
+Its been my way of trying to limit the number of potentially fat-causing particles allowed into my body.
+So I live on the water, and sugar-free drinks (in general).

 However, when in America one must drink lemonade.
 Or if you can’t go to America, make your own proper lemonade.

 Lemonade consists of lemon juice + sugar syrup + water/soda water, so you can make it as strong and as sweet as you like.
-The Americans taste tends to lean to the sweeter side whereas I like it less sweet.
+The American taste tends to lean to the sweeter side whereas I like it less sweet.
 I only added 1/2 cup of sugar syrup, but taste and test and add as much as you like.
 You need loads of ice and water to top up the drink but I prefer soda water to give it an extra refreshing fizz.

-To make sugar syrup you can either do a 1:1 ratio (sweeter) – or what I prefer a 2:1 (less sweet) ratio of water to sugar.
+To make sugar syrup you can either do a 1:1 ratio (sweeter) – or I prefer a 2:1 (less sweet) ratio of water to sugar.
 Simply heat two cups of water with one cup of sugar until it has dissolved.
-Bring it to the boil and then remove from the heat to cool.
+Bring it to a boil and then remove it from the heat to cool.
 Decant and store in a jar.